 - Working — a lead with whom you are having an active conversation.

 This person could be signed up for your email lists, following you on social media, or on the phone with you right now.

 - Nurturing — a lead who is not interested in buying right now, but may be in the future.

 Keep in contact with leads by sending them additional information like newsletters, product announcements, or upcoming webinar schedules so they remember your company when it’s time to buy.

 - Unqualified — a lead who is not interested in what you have to offer.

 This is also known as a dead lead.

 - Qualified — a lead who wants to do business.
 This is also known as a sales lead.

 How to Generate Leads

 Understanding the different types of leads and how new leads become qualified leads is just the beginning.
 Next, you need to generate real leads you can nurture into new customers for your business.
-And remember, 86% of marketers say personalization provides a major or moderate improvement to lead generation.

 Let’s put theory into practice with an overview of how lead generation works.